AnikModak/Commutr/README.md

 ## 🙏 Acknowledgments

+- Organizers and mentors of AWS AI for Bharat Hackathon for the opportunity and guidance
+- Open-source community for tools, libraries, and inspiration
-- Public transport data providers
+- Public transport/ Map data providers used for prototyping
-- Open-source community
-- Contributors and testers
+- All peers who gave their valuable feedbacks

 ## 📞 Contact